Sofvue's Development Approach

 Ideas are plentiful.
 What can be daunting, if not understood, is implementation.

 4) Test.
 At Sofvue, testing means much more to us than automated testing, error trapping and validation.
-Our testers fully understand each use-case and how the application will be used by real people.
+Our testers fully understand each use-case and how the application will actually be used by real people.
 Once fully understood, testers validate against use-cases, not source code.

 6) Stabilize.
 Perfect software is a myth.
-No matter how much testing occurs, it's impossible to test for every conceivable way a User might interact with new software.
-As a result, User's must be given ample time to interface with the modules and components, identify bugs, discover new or unanticipated needs, and make appropriate corrections and updates to the software.
+No matter how much testing occurs, it's impossible to test for every conceivable way a user might interact with new software.
+As a result, user's must be given ample time to interface with the modules and components, identify bugs, discover new or unanticipated needs, and make appropriate corrections and updates to the software.
 Only after a reasonable amount of time has elapsed, and it's "all quiet", should the next sprint be released.

 Be sure to review some of our case studies, and to learn more, contact us at 623-845-2747.